PHILADELPHIA COUNTY

 Frankford Junction This brick station was built sometime after 1901.

-Germantown Built in 1855 by the Phildelphia Germantown & Norristown Railroad (later Reading RR), this station on Main Street was destroyed by fire in 1981.
-It was at the southeast corner of Germantown Avenue and Price Street, across from Vernon Park.
+Germantown Built in 1855 by the Phildelphia Germantown & Norristown Railroad (later Reading RR), this station was at the southeast corner of Germantown Avenue and Price Street, across from Vernon Park (GPS: 40.036756, -75.175463).
+It went out of service in 1900, but housed businesses over the years until it was destroyed by fire in 1981.
 When it was built in 1855, it replaced Shingle's Tavern, which was previously used as the waiting room and ticket office for the railway.

 Germantown The 1863 map shows another PG&N at Church Lane and what is now Baynton Street (GPS: 40.037094,-75.168452).